google/ml-flashpoint/docs/README.md

 Any job interruptions will also benefit from the improved checkpoint recovery times.

 While [ML runtime goodput](https://cloud.google.com/blog/products/ai-machine-learning/goodput-metric-as-measure-of-ml-productivity) is important, we focus on overall job time as an end-to-end metric, as it is simpler and allows for straightforward _total_ cost comparisons.
-Runtime goodput alone can be misleading if improvements to unproductive time actually worsen productive time, and the change in total evaluation period (job time) is not taken into account.
+Runtime goodput alone can be misleading if improvements to unproductive time actually worsen productive (active training) time, and the change in total evaluation period (job time) is not taken into account.

 ## Design Philosophy